ValveSoftware/Proton/README.md

 ### Native

+This section is for those that use the native version of Steam.

 1. Download a release from the [Releases](https://github.com/GloriousEggroll/proton-ge-custom/releases) page.
 2. Create a `~/.steam/root/compatibilitytools.d` directory if it does not exist.
 3. Extract the release tarball into `~/.steam/root/compatibilitytools.d/`.